Skip to content

 When You're Not Sure: An Evening Prayer

-A gentle prayer guide for evening hours when uncertainty weighs on your heart.
-This guide helps you bring your questions and doubts to Jesus, finding rest not in having all the answers, but in His presence.
+A gentle prayer guide for evening when uncertainty sits with you.
+This guide helps you bring your questions and hesitations to Jesus, trusting him even when the path ahead isn't clear.

 Evening I don't know what to pray